 Please include your name and class time on your email subject line.
-I will not open e-mail without a subject line.
-Please send e-mail to my e-mail provided.
-I check my e-mail usually on a daily basis, with the exception of Sunday.
-I will commit to returning your e-mail within 48/72 hours.
-One other note about e-mail, I will not accept any assignment sent to me by email.
-Papers are to be submitted to Turnitin in your Moodle class.
+I will not open email without a subject line.
+Please send email to my e-mail provided.
+I check my email usually on a daily basis, with the exception of Sunday.
+I will commit to returning your email within 48/72 hours.
+I will NOT accept any assignment by email.
+All assignments need to be turned in to Moodle.